DoctorWkt/4bsd-uucp/tcpdial.md

 make the TCP connection to the relevant Internet host and then copy the data between the local port and the connection to the remote host.

+# Running as a Daemon
+If you don't use the *-d* option, *tcpdial* will run as a daemon and log to syslog using LOG_LOCAL0.

 # String Option
 Given that *tcpdial.pl* isn't a real modem, we can make it easier for humans.
 You can now do: